hapijs/catbox-memory/README.md

   cached.
 Once this limit is reached no additional items will be added to the cache until some expire.
 The utilized memory calculation is a rough approximation and must not be relied on.
 Defaults to `104857600` (100MB).
+- `buffer` - store Buffer data, values are not stringified and parsed.
+Defaults to `false`.